mra7072/AutomatedCableTester/README.md

 For Users
 1. Download this repository and save to directory of your choice
 2. Navigate to AutomatedCableTester/gui.py
-3. Execute script to start GUI either by double-clicking script or through a command line interface by running "Python3 gui.py"
+3. Execute script to start GUI either by double-clicking script or through a command line interface by running "Python3 gui.py".
+System can be configured to run program on boot by editing your /rc.local enviorment

 For Developers